sgoldenlab/simba/docs/unsupervised.md

 In the `SCALING` dropdown, select the method to normalize your feature values.

 In the `GRID SEARCH HYPERPARAMETERS` sub-menu there are three list-boxes (`N NEIGHBOURS`, `MIN DISTANCE` and `SPREAD`).
-Similar to [model settings when creating supervised ML models](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-7-train-machine-model), unsupervised models also require a set of hyper-parameters, and we don't necesserily know which set of hyper-parameters creates the most informative model.
+Similar to [model settings when creating supervised ML models](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-7-train-machine-model), unsupervised models also require a set of hyper-parameters, and we don't necessarily know which set of hyper-parameters creates the most informative model.
 We may therefore have to **grid-search** the different hyper-parameters, i.e., we have to create a bunch of different models all at once.
 The values you see inserted into these list-boxes when opening the `DIMENSIONALITY REDUCTION MODELS: FIT` window are the [default values](https://umap-learn.readthedocs.io/en/latest/parameters.html) of the algorithm python package.
 To include further parameters, or to delete existing parameters, use the `VALUE` box and the `ADD` and `REMOVE` buttons:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/unsupervised_4.gif" />
 </p>

 SimBA will create as many models as there are products of the values in the three listboxes `N NEIGHBOURS`, `MIN DISTANCE` and `SPREAD`.
 When filled in, click the RUN button.
 You can follow the progress in the terminal and the main window of SimBA.
-Once, complete, one pickled file for each model will be saved in the folder selected in the SAVE DIRECTORY selection box.
+Once complete, one pickled file for each model will be saved in the folder selected in the SAVE DIRECTORY selection box.

 ### STEP 3